FARLY7/xcan-router/README.md

 ## Background

 CAN is a robust message-based multi-master bus protocol which is particularly dominant in the automotive industry.
-In large control systems with different domains, there is often several independent CAN buses with each bus connecting together the nodes of a particular domain in the system.
+In large control systems with different domains, there are often several independent CAN buses with each bus connecting together the nodes of a particular domain in the system.
-It is the role of a central **gateway** device to pass certain messages between each these buses and enable the sharing of information across domains.
+It is the role of a central **gateway/router** device to pass certain messages between each these buses to enable the sharing of information across domains.

 This is where the CAN Routing Stack fits in.